alldaygzchen/needcode/readme.md

 3. update, build, rangeQuery are all divide and conquer
 4. we store the value in the segment node for cache, so there is no need to go to the end

+## Iterative DFS

+1. inorder: if curr left or curr right is None, pop the stack
+2. preorder: if curr left, pop the stack

 # Depth First Search:

 1. bst traversal is inorder (left->node->right), time complexity:O(n)